Aikido, the way with Aiki (part 2)

 Nevertheless, starting to understand Aikido as "the way with Aiki", at least to me, has proven to be an important point in the process that brought me to my current understanding.

-By understanding the term "Aikido" as "the way with Aiki", I started to look for an understanding of the
+By understanding the term "Aikido" as "the way with Aiki", I started to look for an understanding of the term "Aiki".
+Once having understood the functioning of this Aiki, I started to put it into my Aikido techniques.

 Acting with Aiki means that our action is in harmony with the (physical)